-We’re going to assume that you took Everything DiSC Workplace although the Management and Sales profiles also present this type of description.
+We’re going to assume that you took Everything DiSC Workplace since that is the most popular of the Everything DiSC profiles.

 The first thing we suggest doing is reading the first five pages to learn more about DiSC and to learn about yourself.
 Go through pages 4 and 5 carefully, with a pen or marker in-hand.
 Highlight what you feel proud of, what you might want to include in a cover letter, resume or profile.
 Put a check mark, or highlight in another color, the descriptions you might disagree with or have concerns about.

 You can go over this part of your profile report with a friend to get another perspective on your behaviors and priorities.
 Ask for examples of when your friend or colleague has seen this type of behavior.
 If you work with a coach or mentor, that person will also benefit from your sharing of this information and discussing it.
 Your style doesn’t limit how you choose to behave.
 If you find that some behaviors aren’t working for you in a particular situation, you can work on choosing another.
 What works well in one circumstance might not be the most successful in another.
 You probably flex into behavior more common to other styles with some regularity.